 This honey baked ham recipe is a copycat of the super popular HoneyBaked Ham Store version.
 It’s a tender ham baked to perfection and coated in a crispy spiced sugar glaze.
 The ultimate holiday ham!

 When I think of the holidays, I think of honey baked ham.
 My version costs a fraction of what you would pay if you went to the HoneyBaked Ham Store, but it tastes just as delicious and is actually quite easy to make.
-Serve your ham with loaded mashed potatoes and glazed carrots for a complete meal.
+Serve your ham with side dish recipes such as crab mac and cheese, delicata squash, mandarin orange salad, cornbread casserole, loaded mashed potato casserole and glazed carrots for a complete meal.

 A spiral cut honey baked ham on a serving platter garnished with fresh herbs.